-The Department of Mathematical Sciences is located on the upper floors of Ayer Hall.
-Students of mathematics, statistics, and computer science have access to a wide variety of computing facilities, operating environments, languages, and software in laboratories maintained in and by the department.
-Two labs, which contain Intel-based computers, are connected by a Banyan VINES network.
+The Department of Mathematics and Computer Science is located on the upper floors of Ayer Hall.
+Students of mathematics, applied mathematics, and computer science have access to a wide variety of computing facilities, operating environments, languages, and software in laboratories maintained in and by the department.
+Two labs, which contain Intel-based computers, are connected by a NT Server Network.
 One of these labs is frequently used for class laboratory sessions for up to twenty students.
 This is a standard feature of many entry-level courses in mathematics and computer science.
 The other lab is an open lab in which students find a similar environment in which to work independently on assignments.
 The PCs themselves have a Windows 95 environment.
-NSF TCP/IP has been installed and access is provided to the Internet via ftp, telnet, MOSAIC, and Netscape.
-Software available includes Maple, ISETL, and MATLAB for mathematics; Turbo C++, Visual C++, Macro Assembler, Visual BASIC and Turbo Pascal for computer science; and Word Perfect, Microsoft Office, and Microsoft Works for more general use.
+NSF TCP/IP has been installed and access is provided to the Internet via ftp, telnet, and Netscape.
+Software available includes Maple, ISETL, and MATLAB for mathematics; Turbo C++, Java, Visual C++, Macro Assembler, Visual BASIC for computer science; Microsoft Office, and Microsoft Works for more general use.